ywcui1990/numenta-apps/unicorn/README.md

 #### Signing

 WARNING: In progress and subject to change.
 * Current workaround to sign the electron app: if you have the certificate `Developer ID Application: Numenta, Inc. (2589Z673MU)` you can add `--sign='Developer ID Application: Numenta, Inc. (2589Z673MU)'` at the end the `electron-packager` command of the `build` script in `package.json`.
 This will build and sign the app.
 * Useful blog post about signing Electron apps: http://jbavari.github.io/blog/2015/08/14/codesigning-electron-applications

+#### Releasing the app in the AppStore
+* Currently, the instructions to release an Electron app on the app store can be found here: http://www.saschawise.com/blog/2015/08/12/electron-for-the-mac-app-store.html

 #### Lint